m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

   * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.
  * `map(_.map(...))` (or similarly with flatMap) probably indicates you should be using a monad transformer
  * if a bunch of functions have "secondary" return values that are merged to be the "secondary" return value of their parent it might be better for them to return Writer
- * if you're foldLefting with a secondary state value that functions like any of the above types that's probably better expressed as foldMapA
- * anything that pattern matches on a sealed trait can be expressed as fold
  * if you do this and end up with `identity` or `{}` anywhere there might well be a more specialized method (e.g. `option.fold(...)(identity)` is just `option.getOrElse(...)`)
  * if you have a custom recursive data structure (e.g. a specialized tree) and traverse it in a way that ends up as a lot of nested flatmap calls it might be better to express the data structure as a fixed point and then use a standard traversal on it (recursion-schemes style).
 There's a lot of code overhead to using those techniques in Scala though, so it's probably not worth doing for a simple catamorphism etc.
  * if you have some construct that needs to only be "executed" in a particular context (i.e. certain things need to happen before and after) consider introducing a monad